Careers

 CORE VALUES: Be kind.
 Be curious.
 Take risks.
 Be your best.

 Do our Core Values – Be kind.
 Be curious.
 Take risks.
 Be your best. – align with how you show up as an educator?
 Are you committed to building and bridging inclusive communities?
-Are you entrepreneurial?
 Do you believe learning should be an active and relational process?
-Are you someone who sees learning as an integral way to build transferable skills?
-Do you enjoy building and sustaining excellent programs?
+Do you enjoy nurturing and maintaining best practices and continuity of programs, while also evolving programs in response to new information?
 Is equity and impact at the forefront of what you do?
-Do you thrive in small collaborative environments, and are you at the same time a self starter?
+Are you entrepreneurial?
+Do you thrive in small collaborative environments?
 Do you seek opportunities for interdisciplinary, experiential learning?
-Do you believe that high school students can make profound and long-lasting impacts on their local and global communities?
-The team of expanding faculty will emphatically say yes to each of these questions.
+Do you believe that students are capable changemakers at any age and stage?
+A Hillbrook faculty member will emphatically say yes to each of these questions.

 As noted in our Statement of Inclusivity, we strive to reflect the extraordinary diversity of Silicon Valley, believing that educational excellence and equity depend on the creation of a diverse and inclusive community where all students, families and employees feel a full sense of membership.
 To live up to our DEI Teaching Philosophy Statement, all employees contribute to developing culturally competent students and building an educational institution committed to social justice and reaching beyond.
 We offer a wide range of opportunities for all employees to engage in work that furthers these goals, from personal dialogues that help us understand different perspectives, to pedagogical training designed to support equitable instructional practices and build habits to disrupt bias whenever we see it.
 Ultimately, we hope that this work helps all of our constituents—employees, students, and families—be more aware, empathetic, globally-minded, and justice-oriented.